Skip to content

 )

-Now add the even_task and odd_task as subtasks of the processor_task, and then run it as before:
+Now add the even_task and odd_task as subtasks of the processor_task, and then run it with a number as input:

 processor_task.add_sub_task([even_task, odd_task])